 F&M’s Tuition Exchange Scholarship for 2019-2020 will be $37,000.

 The annual scholarship amount is established by Tuition Exchange, Inc. The scholarship also covers F&M’s Study Abroad opportunities, allowing your student to take full advantage of a global education.
 The scholarship can be renewed up to eight (8) semesters insofar as the student remains in good academic standing and exhibits a high standard of moral conduct.
 The TE scholar is responsible for the balance in tuition plus fees, room, and board, and the scholarship does not cover additional fees or summer sessions.

-To be considered for Tuition Exchange at F&M:
+To be considered for Tuition Exchange at Franklin & Marshall College:

 - The parent must meet their sponsoring institution’s criteria for eligibility.